eigen-space/jest-screenshot-testing/README.md

 `react-styleguidist`.
 * `react-test-renderer` - render React components to pure JavaScript objects.
-* `jest` - testing framework to write unit specs (including snapshots). snapshots.
-It extends jest and add method `toMatchImageSnapshot`.
-It creates image snapshot if there is no one like standard jest snapshot tool does.
+* `jest` - testing framework to write unit specs (including snapshots).
-For instance, `expect(componentImage).toMatchImageSnapshot()`.
 * `jest-image-snapshot` - library provides ability to check difference between two image